plopezm/jee-starter/README.md

 # Tests

-Tests are being currently developed using mockito.
 Executing the tests is as follows:

 ```
 mvn test